gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Reusage of Nonces for Proof-of-Possession Input {#ssec-security-considerations-reusage-nonces}

-As long as the Group Manager preserves the same N\_S value currently associated to an Access Token, i.e., the latest value provided to a Client in a 'kdcchallenge' parameter, the Client is able to successfully reuse the same proof-of-possession (PoP) input for multiple Joining Requests to that Group Manager.
+As long as the Group Manager preserves the same N\_S value currently associated with an Access Token, i.e., the latest value provided to a Client in a 'kdcchallenge' parameter, the Client is able to successfully reuse the same proof-of-possession (PoP) input for multiple Joining Requests to that Group Manager.

 In particular, the Client can reuse the same N\_C value for every Joining Request to the Group Manager, and combine it with the same unchanged N\_S value.
 This results in reusing the same PoP input for producing the PoP evidence to include in the 'client_cred_verify' parameter of the Joining Requests.

-Unless the Group Manager maintains a list of N\_C values already used by that Client since the latest update to the N\_S value associated to the Access Token, the Group Manager can be forced to falsely believe that the Client possesses its own private key at that point in time, upon verifying the PoP evidence in the 'client_cred_verify' parameter.
+Unless the Group Manager maintains a list of N\_C values already used by that Client since the latest update to the N\_S value associated with the Access Token, the Group Manager can be forced to falsely believe that the Client possesses its own private key at that point in time, upon verifying the PoP evidence in the 'client_cred_verify' parameter.

 # IANA Considerations {#sec-iana}